DmitryShvedov88/Where_to_go/README.md

 3. ALLOWED_HOSTS - List of hosts that will serve the site

 #### How to install requirements
-1. Python3 should already be installed.
+1. Python 3.10 should already be installed.
 2. Use pip (or pip3, if there is a conflict with Python2) to install dependencies.

 ```